The Dos and Don’ts of ‘Social Distancing’

 Watson: It’s hard to say “Don’t take public transit,” because a lot of people rely on it to get to work.
 If you don’t have to and you can drive, it’s probably a good idea.
 It will help other people who have to take public transit for their livelihoods to do so and do so more safely.

-Should my family be canceling events like birthday parties or weddings?
+Should my family be canceling events like birthday parties AND weddings?

 Watson: It’s hard to ask everyone if they’re feeling sick and harder to know what their exposures have been.
 I would take a look at who is invited to the party.
 Are there people who are very vulnerable?
 Older people, people who have underlying health conditions, pregnant women?
 If that’s the case, I would err on the side of caution.
 I don’t want to tell somebody to cancel their wedding.
 That would be terrible.
 But I think you have to look at the situation, maybe ask guests who are feeling ill not to come.
 If it’s being held in a community where there’s widespread disease, then it might be worth [reconsidering the event].

-Ko: If those events can be postponed I think that’s certainly productive.
+Ko: If those events can be postponed, I think that’s certainly productive.
 If a wedding can’t be postponed, there are things you can do.
 Hold it in an open space, where people are spread apart.
 You have to be really careful about exposures and really practice social distancing from the elderly.

 Cannuscio: One of the best ways we can show love to the people we care about is to step back and to stay away.
 In many cases that takes courage, and it takes speaking out over these social norms that dictate that we should be polite and we should be together and we should celebrate and gather.
 Really seriously consider whether now is a joyful time to gather family members for a wedding celebration.